jaquen/security-champion-framework/README.md

 A security champion is a security-passionate person engaged with your security team, interested in expanding their knowledge and experience with security.

-The security community is a virtual team of engaged developers, architects, software managers, testers, and similar roles (product adjacent) that extends the experience and knowledge of a central security team deeply into product/development teams.
+The security champion community is a virtual team of engaged developers, architects, software managers, testers, and similar roles (product adjacent) that extends the experience and knowledge of a central security team deeply into product/development teams.

 ## What's in a name?